SACE | Southern Alliance for Clean Energy

 - require massive amounts of water to produce electricity;

 - release mercury emissions that contaminate lakes and rivers, making recreation and eating fish unhealthy.
 Airborne mercury emissions eventually find their way into water sources, generally through rainfall;

 - rank as the largest industrial source of mercury emissions in the region;

 - release other hazardous chemicals during routine operations.

 - produce toxic coal ash in large quantities commonly stored in unlined impoundments close to waterways.
 Coal ash is not federally regulated, though it is known to pollute ground and surface waters with dangerous contaminants.

-- Along with our partners, the Georgia Water Coalition, for example, selected the coal ash threats to the Ocmulgee River from Georgia Power’s Plant Scherer for the 2012 Dirty Dozen list.
+- Along with our partners, the Georgia Water Coalition, selected the threats to the Coosa River from Georgia Power’s Plant Hammond for the 2016 Dirty Dozen list.